Skip to main content

 3. Whole life policies have a “cash value” component

-As a secondary benefit, children’s whole life insurance policies typically have a cash value component that grows over time.
-A portion of monthly premiums can grow as tax-deferred cash value over time.
-These funds are an asset that can eventually be utilized via policy loans and in other ways.3 Some parents consider these cash value life insurance policies a long-term asset with the added advantage of providing death benefit coverage.
+Children’s whole life insurance policies typically have a cash value component that grows over time, in addition to a guaranteed death benefit for the child’s entire life: A portion of monthly premiums can grow tax-deferred — which means funds aren't taxed until withdrawn.6 These funds are an asset that can eventually be accessed via policy loans and in other ways.7 Some parents consider these cash value life insurance policies a long-term asset with the added advantage of providing death benefit coverage.

 4. Medical exams often aren’t necessary

 Adults are typically required to get a medical exam before purchasing life insurance.
-For children, this requirement is usually waived.
+For children, this requirement is usually waived.8

 5. The death benefit is typically lower than adult policies

-The death benefit for children’s life insurance policies is generally on the low side, often in the $5,000-$50,000 range.
-This is because children don’t typically have income or support their families financially.
-Adult policies, on the other hand, have higher death benefits because they are intended to help replace some of the lost income that the policyholder would have otherwise provided.
+The death benefit for children’s life insurance policies is generally on the low side, often in the $5,000-$50,000 range.9 This is because children don’t typically have income or support their families financially.
+Adult policies, on the other hand, usually offer higher death benefits because they are intended to help replace some of the lost income that the policyholder would have otherwise provided.

 6. Children’s life insurance policies can be transferred

-Once your child turns 18, you can choose to transfer ownership of the plan over to them.
-Some policies convert automatically at a certain age (18 or 21 is common), while others have the option to convert.
+Once your child turns 18, you can transfer ownership of the policy to them.
+Some policies convert automatically at a certain age (18 or 21 is common), while others have the option to convert.10

 7. You’ll need the child’s personal information to apply

-Insurance companies will typically need the child’s full legal name, date of birth, and social security number.
-You may also be required to answer some medical questions.
+Insurance companies typically need the child's full legal name, date of birth, and social security number.
+You may also be required to answer some medical questions, even though a medical exam is usually not required.

 What are the pros and cons of children’s life insurance?

-• The death benefit can also help cover expenses while parents take time off to grieve.
+Death benefits can also be used to help cover expenses while parents take time off work to grieve

-• Life insurance is typically easy for children to get approved for.
+It’s typically easy for children to be approved

-• Life insurance policies can even be a unique gift idea for parents of young children.
+Life insurance policies may be a helpful gift idea for parents of young children

 Children’s life insurance vs investing

-For many parents, the main reason to buy life insurance for their children is to help reduce financial stress in case the unthinkable happens.
-Life insurance is an effective choice for providing this financial protection, but it's not the only option.
+For many parents, the main reason for buying life insurance for their children is to help reduce financial stress in case something unthinkable happens.
+Life insurance is a practical choice for providing this financial protection, but it's not the only option.

-A viable alternative for many families is to set up a savings account or investment account, then contribute money to it each month.
-This money could then be used in the unlikely event of your child’s death — or transferred to the child once they reach adulthood.
+A viable alternative for many families is to set up a savings account or investment account and then contribute money to it each month.
+This money could then be used in the unlikely event of your child's death — or transferred to the child once they reach adulthood.

-This can be a compelling option, with one or two caveats: You need to be consistent with investing each month.
-With a life insurance policy, you’re required to make the monthly premiums.
-For investing, you must build the habit yourself.
-It’s best to set up automatic transfers each month to keep your savings growing.
-Also, it will take a long time to save an amount equal to what a death benefit can provide on day one.
+This can be a compelling option, with one or two caveats: You must be consistent with monthly investing.
+With a life insurance policy, you're required to make the monthly premiums.
+To invest, you must build the habit yourself.
+It's best to set up automatic transfers each month to keep your savings growing.
+It will also take a long time to save an amount equal to what a policy’s death benefit can provide from day one, and it’s important to note that investments are taxable but death benefits are not.

 To illustrate, let’s look at an example.
 Say you’re considering a life insurance policy for your newborn baby.
 The policy has a $20,000 death benefit and a $12/month premium.